NetWatch-team/SSH-AttackPod/README.md

 You may want to test your installetion of SSH-AttackPod as desribed in **Testing the SSH-AttackPod**.

-### Preparataions and installation of SSH-AttackPod
+### Preparations and installation of SSH-AttackPod

 #### Prerequisites
 To be able to run a SSH-AttackPod you need: